- Courses Courses

-|Degree Level||Though no formal education is required, some dancers choose to earn bachelor's degrees|
+|Degree Level||No formal education is required, though some dancers choose to earn bachelor's degrees|

 |Degree Field||Dance or ballet|

-|Key Skills||Professional ballet dancers must have excellent balance, flexibility, agility and physical stamina; creativity, persistence and strong teamwork skills are also essential|
+|Key Skills||Excellent balance, flexibility, agility and physical stamina; creativity, persistence and strong teamwork|

 Young people interested in ballet may join preparatory dance classes at a dance school or studio.
 According to the BLS, children typically begin ballet training between the ages of 5 and 8 years old to learn basic dance techniques.
 Training allows new dancers to develop flexibility, strength and mobility.
 After gaining general dance experience, aspiring ballet dancers can begin more concentrated study of ballet.
 Older, more experienced students can go on to learn intermediate ballet techniques, such as pointe.

+Individuals may benefit from a bachelor's degree program in ballet or dance.
+Though it is not required for professional dancers, a bachelor's degree can open up additional career options.
 Ballet degree programs typically cover subjects such as dance history, ballet techniques and choreography.
 Auditions may be required, and programs often include studio and performance requirements.